Associate Vice Chancellor for Information Technology and Chief Information Officer

 In addition to any possible legal sanctions, violators of this Policy may be subject to disciplinary action up to and including dismissal or expulsion, pursuant to Berkeley Campus policies, collective bargaining agreements, codes of conduct, or other instrument governing the individual’s relationship with the University.
 Recourse to such actions shall be as provided for under the provisions of those instruments.

-Report network security incidents to: firstname.lastname@example.org.
+Report information security incidents to: firstname.lastname@example.org.

 For reports about general computer use violations see Report a Security Incident